List of Most Successful Businesses and Startups in Australia

-Quoting Fung (one of the founders of the company), “Why do we ask our friends and family to do all these kind of jobs when there are so many people out there who are looking for extra work and extra ways to make money?”.
+Quoting Fung (who is the current CEO of the company), “Why do we ask our friends and family to do all these kinds of jobs when there are so many people out there who are looking for extra work and extra ways to make money?”.

-- The raised additional AUD 2 million for a total of $3.5 million by Nove 2013 – thereby valuing the company at AUD 10 million.
+- They raised an additional AUD 2 million for a total of $3.5 million by November 2013 – thereby valuing the company at AUD 10 million.

 - In February 2013, Airtasker acquired competitor TaskBox.

 - In July 2014, Airtasker acquired Melbourne-based odd jobs outsourcing business Occasional Butler and claimed to have 130,000 community members and an annual task run rate of over $4 million.